cooldo/experience/research/bash-handbook.md

 kill -- -$PGID1 # PGID1 and PGID2 are the same
 ```

 The good way is to put the pipe inside a [command group](http://mywiki.wooledge.org/BashGuide/CompoundCommands#Command_grouping) , and we can get the parent pid of this command group.

-Shell command **pkill** proivdes a way to kill all the child process by its parent pid.
+Shell command **pkill** provides a way to kill all the child process by its parent pid.

 ```bash
 $ { tail -f test.log | tee | grep foo | grep bar ;} & PID=$!
 $ pkill -P $PID
 ```

 * * *

 When you enable [Job control](http://mywiki.wooledge.org/BashGuide/JobControl) in bash, you can use PGID to kill pipes, because the PGID of each pipe will be different.

 ```bash